I wanted to do something different for Thanksgiving dessert this year.

 I wish Kevin would get on the dried fruit train.
 He misses out on all of these tasty treats because of his fear of shriveled fruit.
 I guess there are worse things, right?
 For Kevin’s dessert, I made a batch of Jackie’s Healthy Pumpkin Soft Serve.
-I froze the pumpkin in ice cube trays to make it easier to break up in the food processor, and used 1 tbsp of maple syrup instead of 3.
+I froze the pumpkin in ice cube trays to make it easier to break up in the food processor, and used 1 tablespoon of maple syrup instead of 3.
 Let’s just say I ended up having 2 servings of dessert that night.

 Before everyone came over for dinner on Monday, Kevin and I made good progress on my office!

 The light is pretty cool looking, but doesn’t really cast shadows on the wall like IKEA said it would.

 We had this chaise in the living room of our old apartment but haven’t been able to use it since.
 I’m so happy it finally has a place of it’s own again.

 Still to do:

 - Put up the wallpapered MDF board on the dark purple wall

 - Assemble the bookshelf and find a spot for it

 - Hang drapes